 FSRH's plan to implement its Vision of improved sexual and reproductive health (SRH) care for all in Wales.
 The plan offers practical solutions to help those involved in service planning and delivery to guarantee that standards of care are upheld across the nation.

-FSRH, RCOG & RCGP believe there is a need for SRH care to be more broadly integrated into women’s healthcare pathways in the NHS.
-FSRH, RCOG and RCGP are calling for integrated holistic commissioning of SRH, with one body maintaining oversight and holding accountability for all commissioning decisions.
+The AoMRC, FSRH, RCOG, RCGP, RCPath and RCPCH believe there is a need for SRH care to be more broadly integrated into women’s healthcare pathways in the NHS.
+We are calling for integrated holistic commissioning of SRH, with one body maintaining oversight and holding accountability for all commissioning decisions.

 The FSRH RCOG abortion care factsheet is a free resource for professionals in secondary schools to use in relationships and sex education (RSE) lessons.
 It aims to ensure that professionals involved in educating young people have a factually accurate, unbiased and evidence-based source of information about abortion in the UK.